Philanthropists come in all shapes and sizes, but for Martyn Myer there’s only one approach: roll up your sleeves and don’t take no for an answer.

 We stare at each other, try to think of a funny versions of the Martyn Myer Arena, fail.

-Around the official opening of The Ian Potter Southbank Centre next year, he plans to hold a big party in the Arena – and to choose his guests wisely.
+Around the official opening of The Ian Potter Southbank Centre in 2019, he had planned a big party in the Arena – and had chosen his guests wisely.

-“There will be many friends, including some wealthy ones, who I don’t think do enough,” he says, laughing.
-“I’ll be making a point of saying, ‘Well, look, you know, I put in a modest amount of money in the grand scheme of things, but look what’s happened.
+“There are many friends, including some wealthy ones, who I don’t think do enough,” he says, laughing.
+“I’ll make a point of saying, ‘Well, look, you know, I put in a modest amount of money in the grand scheme of things, but look what’s happened.
 Look what you could actually do’.”